sasank-pankam/PeerConnect/docs/core/bandwidth.md

 - **Incoming connections** are kept **separate** from outgoing connections.
 - They are pooled **independently**, ensuring that the acceptor’s watcher can monitor the connection without interference from the connector.

-This separation guarantees that when a service (**s**) on **p1** requests a connection, it only receives an outgoing connection from the connector's pool, which is not subject to the acceptor's monitoring.
+Separation guarantees that when a service (**s**) on **p1** requests a connection, it only receives an outgoing connection from the connector's pool, which is not subject to the acceptor's monitoring.

 ---